RichardFreedman/Encoding_Music/01_Tutorials/01_Notebook_Introduction_Quarto.md

 ### Render Stand-Alone HTML with Quarto and Terminal Command (Recommended!)

 Quarto renders your Notebook as a 'stand-alone' HTML file, including all markdown, code, and outputs.
 As noted above, the code cells will by default be 'folded' (so users can view/hide as needed).
 The code itself will not run in this HTML version, but all of the outputs will be interactive:  users can scroll through long tables (vertically and horizontally), see pop-up details or charts, or interact with dynamic networks and other visualizations.

 But before you 'render' with Quarto, make sure all the outputs are as you expect.

-It's a good idea to run all the cells, from top to bottom.
+* Run all the cells, from top to bottom.
+* When finished running the cells, be sure to `save` your Notebook.
+This ensures that Quarto will render all the output.

 When you are ready to 'render', follow these steps: